 Regulatory burden is imposed when regulation and policies are implemented and increase the amount of paperwork, cost and time for businesses to operate.
 In agriculture, regulatory burden can be imposed by varying levels of government: municipal, provincial and federal.
 Some issues can be multi-jurisdictional which further complexes the burden.

 Regulatory burden has been a Standing Policy of the Federation for a long time.
 New regulations and changes to existing regulations are inevitable; however, should be implemented in such as way that minimally impacts farmers, farm families and farm operations.
-NSFA regularly collaborates with other stakeholders – Canadian Federation of Agriculture, commodity organizations and others – to ensure that impact is minimal and that changes are warranted.
-Additionally, when service delivery is inconsistent across Nova Scotia, NSFA advocates to rectify the situation.
+NSFA regularly collaborates with industry stakeholders – Canadian Federation of Agriculture, commodity organizations and others – to ensure that impact is minimal and that changes are warranted.

 It shall be the policy of the Nova Scotia Federation of Agriculture to continue to monitor, participate and communicate changes to regulations at the provincial and federal levels that will impact agriculture.
-NSFA will also advocate for an increase in the lending limit for Nova Scotia Farm Loan Board, and for the NSCLIC Board to determine key reporting deadlines.
+NSFA will also work with industry stakeholders to ensure compliance requirements are well communicated throughout the industry.